Benjamin Zephaniah - Poet, writer, lyricist and musician.

 "Julio is a cool cat.
 I became aware of his work when I used one of his paintings as the poster image for an exhibition I was curating on the Southbank.
 It was the stand out piece of the exhibition.
 His work is vibrant, intelligent, relevant, and quirky.
 I love his work.
 Welcome to his world."

-A visit to his place of birth, Colombia in the late 1990s, led to his first big project “Work, Play, and No Rest” which was part of a university assignment.
-This developed into a five-year project that produced a book of 150 photographs reflecting the lives of disadvantaged children in Third World countries Twenty per cent of the sales went to two orphanages, one in South Africa and Peru.
-Several copies are now located in the British Library at the institution’s behest.
+A visit to my birthplace, Colombia, in the late 1990s led to my first big photographic project, Work, Play, and No Rest, which was part of a university assignment.
+This developed into a five-year project that culminated in a book containing 150 photographs documenting the lives of disadvantaged children in Colombia, Mexico, Peru, South Africa and Venezuela.
+Twenty per cent of the book’s revenue sales were donated to an orphanage in South Africa and another in Peru.
+Six copies of the book are housed in the British Library at the institution’s behest.

 The first month I spent locked up for 23 hours a day, and fell into a deep depression while awaiting trial.
 One day I was unlocked and instructed to follow the education free flow to attend the induction day for education.
-It was in a small art room where he found the spark that changed his life.
-There were basic materials available, paper, pencils, brushes and acrylic paints and he was instructed to paint or draw whatever I wanted and was lost as had never painted before so was encouraged to look through the art books available for inspiration.
-He chose to copy a painting of a seaside view from a book.
-He describes how he started to paint and as if by magic his mind was transported to that seaside he was painting and he was struck by the feeling of escapism he experienced…
+It was in a small art room and where I found the spark that changed my life.
+There were basic materials available, and was instructed to paint or draw whatever I wanted and was lost as had never painted before so was encouraged to look through the art books available for inspiration.
+I chose to copy a painting of a seaside view from an art book and the result is the painting below and which I keep as a momentum of the start of my new journey in life.